 For example, the Regulatory Authority imposes additional requirements on approved providers operating services in multi-storey buildings.
 In those instances, where outdoor play spaces adjoin a balcony, deck or verandah (with a significant fall in height on the other side), approved providers are required to install a non-climbable zone and a fence of at least 1.8 metres.

-guidance for approved providers – early childhood education and care services operating in multi-storey buildings (PDF, 261KB).
+Download the factsheet NQF design considerations for centre-based early childhood education and care services in multi-storey buildings (PDF, 1.6MB)

 Learn more about an approved provider's responsibilities for protecting children from harm or injury while playing outside.
 Read the relevant legislation, codes and standards on fencing: